 Though widely used, we are not aware of explicit definitions of "model-based development".
-Especially, this term is often used in a more restricted sense, e.g., domain oriented software architectures.
+Especially, this term is often used in a more restricted sense, e.g.

+domain oriented software architectures [15].
+Harel [5] is concerned with using statecharts for behavior specification.
 The approach presented by Sgroi et el.
 [13] and Keutzer et al. [8] is similar to ours, in terms of the incorporation of different levels of abstraction, separation of concerns-in particular, computation and communication-, and the emphasis on explicit system models.
 The especially CASE relevant distinction of models within a layered approach as we propose it complements their line.

-While clearly code centered, aspect oriented programming [9]-or, more generally, separation of concerns-is similar in its vision w.r.t. finding abstractions for aspects like concurrency, exception handling, etc. Differing from our approach, the idea is to incorporate these abstractions into unrestricted-and therefore difficult to analyze-general purpose languages like Java or C rather than to use dedicated domain specific languages.
+While clearly code centered, aspect oriented programming [9]-or, more generally, separation of concerns-is similar in its vision w.r.t. finding ontological entities, i.e., abstractions, for aspects like concurrency, exception handling, etc. Differing from our approach, the idea is to incorporate these abstractions into general purpose languages like Java or C rather than to use dedicated domain specific languages.
+While there are static analysis tools for these languages, their expressive power renders these analyses most difficult-this is one reason why we emphasize the restriction of existing languages.
 In its pure form, AOP does not require an explicit product nor process model.